Towards local testability for quantum coding: Introduction

 Such a code is said to be \emph{LDPC} if all the generators $S_i$ act nontrivially on at most $q$ qubits for small $q$.
 With this language, a quantum LDPC stabilizer code corresponds to the ground space of the local Hamiltonian $H = \frac{1}{m} \sum_{i=1}^m \Pi_i$, with $\Pi_i = \frac{1}{2}(\mathbbm{1}- S_i)$.

-Entanglement can be quantified in many ways, but a relevant definition is to say that a quantum state is highly entangled (or displays \emph{long-range entanglement}) if it cannot be obtained by processing an initial product state via a quantum circuit of constant depth.
+Entanglement can be quantified in many ways, but a relevant definition is to say that a quantum state is highly entangled (or displays \emph{long-range entanglement}) if it cannot be obtained by processing an initial product state via a quantum circuit $U_{\mathrm{circ}}$ of constant depth.
 By contrast, a quantum state that can be obtained that way, and which is therefore of the form $U_{\mathrm{circ}} \big(\otimes_{i=1}^n |\phi_i\rangle\big)$ for some $|\phi_i\rangle \in \bC^2$, is said to be \emph{trivial}.
-An important property of trivial states is that they admit an efficient classical description and that one can efficiently compute the value of local observables such as $\Pi_i$ for such states: this is because the operator $U_{\mathrm{circ}}^\dagger \Pi_i U_{\mathrm{circ}}$ remains local (since the circuit has constant depth) and its expectation can therefore be computed for a product state.
+An important property of trivial states is that one can efficiently compute the value of local observables such as $\Pi_i$ for such states: this is because the operator $U_{\mathrm{circ}}^\dagger \Pi_i U_{\mathrm{circ}}$ remains local (since the circuit has constant depth) and its expectation can therefore be computed efficiently for a product state.
 In particular, such a classical description can serve as a witness that a local Hamiltonian admits a trivial state of low energy.
-It is well-known how to construct $N$-qubit Hamiltonians with highly entangled ground states, for instance by considering a Hamiltonian associated with a quantum LDPC code with non-constant minimum distance \cite{BHV06}, but the question of the existence of local Hamiltonians such that low-energy states are non-trivial remains poorly understood.
+It is well known how to construct $N$-qubit Hamiltonians with highly entangled ground states, for instance by considering a Hamiltonian associated with a quantum LDPC code with non-constant minimum distance \cite{BHV06}, but the question of the existence of local Hamiltonians such that low-energy states are nontrivial remains poorly understood.